WHITE PAPER ON EDUCATION, SCIENCE, AND CULTURE

 -

-Universities: autonomous, publicly funded, accountable to the Ministry of Education and National Heritage (MENH).
+Universities: autonomous, publicly funded, accountable to the Ministry of Education.

 1.3 Literacy and Digital Access